TwinFan/XPPlanes/docs/index.md

 ### XPPTraffic

 `XPPTraffic` is a custom purpose-built JSON format that supports all features of XPPlanes.
-One traffic data records looks like this (see file `docs/XPPTraffic.json`):
+One traffic data record looks like this (see file `docs/XPPTraffic.json`):

 ```